Christmas travel checklist

 2. Travel plans

-Avoid last-minute stress by checking the expiry dates of important travel documents such as passports and, if you’re travelling within Europe, your EHIC insurance card.
-To apply for, or renew, your EHIC card, go to: https://www.nhs.uk/nhsengland/healthcareabroad/ehic/pages/about-the-ehic.aspx
+Avoid last-minute stress by checking the expiry dates of important travel documents such as passports.
+If you’re travelling within Europe, don't forget your EHIC insurance card.
+You can apply for, or renew, your EHIC card, here.

 Travelling somewhere new can heighten anxiety so do your research and make arrangements well in advance.
-If you’re travelling with friends or family, it makes sense to discuss the route ahead of the trip so that you can avoid stressful differences of opinion.
+If you’re travelling with friends or family, it makes sense to discuss the route ahead of the trip.
+This can help to avoid stressful differences of opinion.
 Download maps and check directions so that you can estimate journey times.

-Take advantage of early-bird ticket offers if you can.
-And if you intend to drive, get organised by decluttering the boot, and checking the water, oil and tyres.
-Benenden members can enjoy 10% off all in store purchases at Halfords (my.benenden.co.uk/rewards-and-discounts/halfords) so make the most of it when getting your car ready for winter.
+If you intend to drive, get organised by decluttering the boot, and checking the water, oil and tyres.
+Benenden Health members can enjoy 10% off all in store purchases at Halfords so make the most of it when getting your car ready for winter.

 3. Manage expectations